Notice of Pre-AIA or AIA Status

 Notice to Applicant

-This communication is in response to the amendment filed 01/09/2026.
-Claims 5, 10, 14-15 have been amended.
-Claims 1-15 have been presented for examination.
+This communication is in response to the amendment filed 07/06/2026.
+Claim 5 has been amended.
+Claims 1-15 are presented for examination.

 Subject Matter Free of Prior Art

 Claim(s) 1-15 are allowable over prior art because the prior art of record fail to expressly teach or suggest, either alone or in combination, the features found within the independent claims, in particular: “providing first display signals by the processing unit representing the first set of medical data and the second set of medical data in a first graph over time wherein the medical data of the first set of medical data and the second set of medical data are in chronological order of their times of generation according to the reference concept of time in the first graph and the spacing between medical data in the direction of time in the first graph is directly proportional to the difference in their times of generation according to the reference concept of time, and the change of the local time between generation of the first set of medical data and the second set of medical data is indicated in the first graph.”
 Because the prior art does not teach or disclose the above features in the specific manner and combinations recited in independent claims 1, 14-15, claims 1, 14-15 are hereby deemed to be allowable over prior art.
-Originally numbered dependent claims 2-13 incorporate the allowable features of originally numbered independent claim 1, through dependency, respectively.
+Originally numbered dependent claims 2-13 incorporate the allowable features of originally numbered independent claim 1, through dependency.

 However, the claims are still rejected under 101.